All admissions materials (listed below) must be submitted electronically via the online application system.

 6. Writing Sample.
 The writing sample should be academically based and 10-30 pages in length.

 7. GRE Scores A complete list of GRE test dates and testing sites is available online.
-The GRE code for Northeastern’s Graduate School of Arts and Sciences is 3682.
+The GRE code for Northeastern’s College of Social Sciences and Humanities is 3682.

 The History graduate programs accepts applications for the Fall entry term.
-Interested prospective students should review the Graduate School’s admission page.
+Interested prospective students should review the Graduate Office of the College of Social Sciences and Humanities’ admission page.
 Here students can also fill out the online application and find information on required materials and important deadlines.